-Paying Your Respects at the Flight 93 Memorial in Somerset County
+Paying Your Respects at the Flight 93 National Memorial in Somerset County

 On that fateful day, I had just started my freshman year of college and it was one of the very few days that I was homesick during my entire four years.
 Even now, as I write about it, despite not knowing anyone who was directly affected on that day, I still feel a wave of sadness come over me.

-Driving up to the Flight 93 Memorial, I had immediate feelings of both peacefulness and sadness.
+The roadway to the visitor center winds through barren fields for several miles between Route 30 and the visitor center.
 The memorial to those who died on Flight 93 is unique in that it isn’t located in the middle of bustling New York City or next to a military facility just outside of Washington, DC, but instead, in an empty field.

 Flight 93 Memorial